arzieg/mspdoc/docsrc/source/go/concurrency.md

 "Don't communicate by sharing memory; instead, share memory by communicating" - Rob Pike

+* A channel (as map) is a reference to the data structure created by make.
+* Copy a channel or pass as an argument to a function, we are copying a reference, so caller and callee refer to the same data structure.
+* Zero Value of a channel is NIL
+* Two Channels of the same type may be compared using ==
+* A channel may also be compared to nil.
+* close a channel: close(ch)

+ch <- x   // a send statement
+x = <-ch  // a receive expression in an assignment statement
+<-ch      // a receive statement; result is discarded

+ch = make(chan int)   // unbuffered channel
+ch = make(chan int,0) // unbuffered channel
+ch = make(chan int,3) // buffered channel with capacity 3

+### unbuffered channels
+* a send operation on an unbuffered channel blocks the sending goroutine
+* Communication over an unbuffered channel causes the sending and receiving goroutines to synchronize.
+* When a value is sent on an unbuffered channel, the receipt of the value happens before the reawakening of the sending goroutine.

 ## Goroutine
 goroutine is a unit of independent execution (coroutine), put go for function call How to stop: